“The Republic Book I” by Plato

 Socrates was at the Piraeus with some friends to see the festivities there.
 On his way back, he was compelled to go to the house of Cephalus – an old man.
 There were many people there discussing things.

 Cephalus complained that since he was getting so old, he wasn’t able to do as much as he’d like.
-As bodily pleasures fade, he finds conversation and company to be the pleasures left in life.
-Socrates enjoys conversation, especially older men, because he sees them as experienced in life and might pass on their wisdom to the younger men.
+As bodily pleasures fade, he finds conversation & company to be the pleasures left in life.
+Socrates enjoys conversation, especially with older men because he sees them as experienced in life & might pass on their wisdom to the younger men.
 He asks if life is indeed harder as you get older.

-Cephalus answers that he can’t eat and drink like he could do when he was younger.
+Cephalus answers that he can’t eat & drink like he could do when he was younger.
 Life has lost its luster physically.
-But he finds that as he gets older he feels freer because he’s no longer dominated by his passions and desires.
+But he finds that as he gets older he feels freer because he’s no longer dominated by his passions & desires.
 He can think more clearly.
-Socrates replies that people could say that he might be so happy because he is rich and wealth gives him that freedom.
-Cephalus agrees that people don’t believe him and that they are right to some point.
-Having the needs of old age while being poor can’t be easy but then again life is harder when you’re rich and pissed off all the time.
+Socrates replies that people could say that he might be so happy because he is rich & wealth gives him that freedom.
+Cephalus agrees that people don’t believe him & that they are right to some point.
+Having the needs of old age while being poor can’t be easy but then again life is also harder when you’re rich & pissed off all the time.
 Having an agreeable temperament plays a large role in that too.

 Socrates asks what he means by “justice”.
-Not lying and paying your debts?
-If a friend leaves a weapon with you and asks for it back when he’s crazy, it wouldn’t be very just to get it to him.
+Not lying & paying your debts?
+If a friend leaves a weapon with you & asks for it back when he’s crazy, it wouldn’t be very just to give it back to him.
 But you are giving what it owed to another person, aren’t you?

 C: You’re right.